 The bold contour lines represent the hundred foot mark.
 Say for instance 1600 feet and 1700 feet are both bold the distance between the two of them is a hundred feet.
 The contour lines between the two are twenty five feet.
 So the contour line represents 1600-1625 feet, 1625-1650 feet, 1650-1675 feet and 1675-1700 feet.
 Check the diagram below provided for visual learners.

 Two double dotted black lines that run parallel to one another represent a seasonal road usually need a 4 wheel drive vehicle to get through them.
 Two black lines represent a paved road.
 If the lines are not continuous it means the road is a dead end.

 A solid red line represents a route and along the route the black squares represent houses.
 A red and white line represents a county road.

-Check back next week on how to use a topo map to help you when your hunting deer.
 Understanding how to use a topographic map is fairly simple once you know the rules of the road.
 I know this guide has taught you the basics and to help you follow along in our next article about using topo maps to plan your next hunt.
 They are simply another tool in our arsenal to help us better understand deer movement.